 More "J" and Less "A" in AJAX

-Because our Renameable Labels make full use of Ajax actions, any clicking (including just selecting a label) involves an asynchronous server hit.
+Because our Rename able Labels make full use of Ajax actions, any clicking (including just selecting a label) involves an asynchronous server hit.

-Of course, by having all your functionality and display logic in one place, we show how you can quickly and rapidly develop Ajax interactions with very little PHP code, and in fact with no custom Javascript whatsoever.
-This allows developers the ability to rapidly prototype not just web-based applications, but also web-based applications with full Ajax functionality.
+Of course, by having all your functionality and display logic in one place, we show how you can quickly and rapidly develop Ajax interactions with very little PHP code, and in fact, with no custom JavaScript whatsoever.
+This allows developers the ability to rapidly prototype not just web-based applications but also web-based applications with full Ajax functionality.

 This is a Test for Item #1